Red Dead Redemption: Gameplay

 Red Dead Redemption is a Western-themed action-adventure game played from a third-person perspective.
-The player controls John Marston and completes missions—linear scenarios with set objectives—to progress through the story; in the game's epilogue, the player controls John's son Jack.
-Outside of missions, players may freely roam the open world environment, consisting of the American states New Austin and West Elizabeth—fictionalized versions of the Western United States—and the fictional Mexican state of Nuevo Paraíso.
+Players control John Marston and complete missions—linear scenarios with set objectives—to progress through the story; in the epilogue, players control John's son Jack.
+Outside of missions, players may freely roam the open world, consisting of the American states New Austin and West Elizabeth—fictionalized versions of the Western United States—and the fictional Mexican state Nuevo Paraíso.
 Different breeds of horses are the main forms of transportation, each with different attributes.
-Horses must be tamed in the wild, stolen, or purchased in order to use them.
-The player can utilize trains and carriages for quick travel.
-The game's undeveloped land makes up the largest portion of the game world, featuring various rugged and vast landscapes with occasional travelers, bandits, and wildlife.
+Horses must be tamed in the wild, stolen, or purchased.
+Players can utilize trains and carriages for quick travel.
+Undeveloped land features rugged and vast landscapes with occasional travelers, bandits, and wildlife.
 Urban settlements range from isolated farmhouses to crowded towns.

-The player can witness and partake in random events as they explore the game world, including public hangings, ambushes, pleas for assistance, encounters with strangers, ride-by shootings, and dangerous animal attacks.
-Optional side activities are also available, such as dueling, bounty hunting, herb collecting, gambling, and hunting.
-Red Dead Redemption uses an Honor system, which measures how the player's actions are perceived in terms of morality.
-Morally positive deeds, such as capturing an outlaw alive or saving a stranger, will add up to the player's Honor.
-Conversely, negative choices such as murder will subtract from the player's Honor.
-This works in conjunction with the Fame system, which affects how non-player characters (NPCs) react to the player based on their Honor.
-If the player has high Honor, NPCs will greet them and they will receive discounts in some stores; if low, NPCs will act insecure and establishments may close their doors.
-The player can disguise themselves by wearing a bandana when performing criminal acts.
+Players can witness and partake in random events, including public hangings, ambushes, pleas for assistance, encounters with strangers, ride-by shootings, and dangerous animal attacks.
+Optional side activities include dueling, bounty hunting, herb collecting, gambling, and hunting.
+Red Dead Redemption uses an Honor system, which is increased by morally positive deeds, such as capturing an outlaw alive or saving a stranger, and decreased by negative choices like murder.
+The Fame system affects how non-player characters (NPCs) react to players based on Honor.
+If players have high Honor, NPCs will greet them and they will receive discounts in some stores; if low, NPCs will act insecure and establishments may close their doors.
+Players can disguise themselves by wearing a bandana when performing criminal acts.